ocarinaofdread/Ace-Attorney-Cut-In-Creator/README.md

        - Note: Your custom cut-in will disappear upon selecting a preset cut-in from the dropdown.
 If needed, you may download the cut-in template for reference.
 5. Each style has its own custom properties that you can mess with, located below the Template button.
 6. Select either **'Preview'** to preview the animation in your browser, or **'Render'** to render the animation!
    - Note: Loading ffmpeg and rendering the .webp may take a decent bit of time, depending on your browser, device, and internet speeds.
-Please be patient!
+Please be patient.

 ## Credits
 - Thanks to Aura for ripping the Investigations Collection template.